tangezerman/ascii-clock/README.md

 # ascii-clock

-A simple console application written in c plus plus for displaying time with ASCII art.
+A simple console application written in c++ for displaying time with ASCII art.